European Citizens' Initiative: Legal basis

 The new Regulation requires a review by 1 January 2024, and every three years thereafter.
 In the review process, the commission presents a report on the implementation of the ECI regulation with a view to its possible revision, to which the European Parliament reacts in a report with further recommendations.

 Initiatives

 Before entry into force

 Greenpeace collected one million signatures in December 2010 for a petition, hosted by Avaaz, against the authorisation of new GM crops in Europe.
 Although Greenpeace has called the petition an ECI in the media, it has never been formally registered with the commission, which would not have been possible before 1 April 2012, and so can therefore not be regarded an ECI, as introduced by the Lisbon Treaty.

 First registered initiative

 The European Commission chose the symbolic date of 9 May 2012 (Europe Day) to officially launch the first ECI.
 It turned out to be Fraternité 2020.
-It was officially registered on 9 May and boasts registration number ECI(2012)000001.
+It was officially registered on 9 May, its registration number being ECI(2012)000001.
 The initiative failed to reach the required number of signatures.